rixx/books.rixx.de/data/reviews/robert-jackson-bennett/foundryside/index.md

   rating: 3
 ---

 Foundryside by *Robert Jackson Bennett* is a hard book for me to rate.
-In the beginning it felt a bit lackluster, because it felt like very system-heavy Fantasy: Fantasy where the author cares more about the magic *system* than about the characters, or the worldbuilding, or anything else.
+In the beginning it was lackluster, because it felt like very system-heavy Fantasy: Fantasy where the author cares more about the magic *system* than about the characters, or the worldbuilding, or anything else.
 After about a third of the book, it came close to hitting its stride, drawing me in and letting me feel with the thief-protagonist and her life and quandries.
 But then, towards the